vwillcox/Inky-Impression-Weather-Station/README.md

 The main Python file to drive the display is "weather.py".
 My display is a "red" one.
 You may have to change the color in the Python file if you own a different one.

-Here is the contents of the install script (last line commented out):
+Here is the contents of the install script "install.sh" (last line commented out):

 ```
 cd icons